Transubstantiation: Catholic readings of patristic quotes

-Augustine declares that the bread consecrated in the Eucharist actually "becomes" (in Latin, fit) the Body of Christ: "The faithful know what I'm talking about; they know Christ in the breaking of bread.
+Augustine declared that the bread consecrated in the Eucharist "becomes" the Body of Christ: "The faithful know what I'm talking about; they know Christ in the breaking of bread.
 It isn't every loaf of bread, you see, but the one receiving Christ's blessing, that becomes the body of Christ."
+Despite Augustine's frequent sign and symbol language, Kelly and Ferguson judge that he accepted the period's realism, distinguishing between the visible sacramental sign and the invisible gift.
+Catholic interpreters therefore treat his position as compatible with later doctrine.